 How to Deal with Discomfort “Down There”

 Alright, so you have heard it from Liv more than once.
 Finding the right saddle, getting a proper bike fit and wearing a good chamois can go a long way in preventing chaffing and other issues that occur to your bum when you ride.
 But, why take our word for it?
-We have a whole TRIbe of amazing athletes—from newbies to pros—who have been there and done that.
+We have amazing athletes—from newbies to pros—who have been there and done that.
 Check out all of our gals’ expert advice.

 “Here is a big one: shower immediately after your bike ride!
 Don’t sit around in those humid, sweaty bibs, unless you want a ‘nappy rash.’
 Choice of seat is also very important.
 I don’t want to recommend just one brand, as you should pick your own based on your anatomy.
 For me, I love the saddles that have a split front.
 If there is nothing there, it can’t be uncomfortable!
 These saddles are great for triathlon due to your body position, but they do take a while to get used to.
 It took me about 500 km on the road to get used to the difference, but now I couldn’t imagine riding on a ‘normal’ saddle.
 Here are some of my favorites: SMP; ISM; Cobb